 English-Japanese soprano Julia Mariko Smith was born in the North East of England and grew up playing the piano and flute from an early age.
 Julia has recently appeared as Gretel Hansel and Gretel with Waterperry Opera Festival, Fredrika A Little Night Music with Buxton Opera Festival and in recital with Dame Sarah Connolly and Joseph Middleton as a Momentum Artist at the 2021 Leeds Lieder Festival.
 She covered the role of Amore for Opera North’s BBC Radio 3 broadcast of Gluck’s Orfeo ed Euridice and performed the role of Ellie in a revived filmed version of Man in the Moon, an original piece by Charles Court Opera.
 In 2020 she covered and performed Barbarina The Marriage of Figaro and the Fairy Godmother in the Whistle Stop Opera film Cinderella; both with Opera North.
 In 2019 she performed Soeur Constance Dialogues des Carmélites at RNCM Opera and toured as a principal/ensemble member with the National G&S Opera Company across Buxton, Darlington, Harrogate, Malvern, Guildford and Bury St. Edmunds.
-Julia is currently in the ensemble at Wexford Festival Opera and will perform as a soloist with Charles Court Opera in their annual boutique pantomime Beowulf this Christmas.
+Julia also performed as a soloist in Charles Court Opera’s boutique pantomime Beowulf during their 2021/22 season.

 Julia completed a Postgraduate Diploma in Advanced Musical Performance (Distinction) at the RNCM in 2019 and subsequently in 2020 an Associate Studentship under the tutelage of Deborah Rees.
 Julia has worked in masterclass and received coaching from many notable singers including Janice Kelly, Amanda Roocroft, Sir John Tomlinson and Janice Watson to